How the government failed working parents—and which policies could help

 The state also established an Essential Persons Incentives, whereby it paid tuition fees for children of essential workers and gave the providers weekly stipends to use on cleaning supplies and safety measures.

 New Mexico, which received $29.4 million, gave childcare stabilization grants directly to providers and started a wage incentive plan to keep care centers open, paying $700 per month for full-time workers and $350 for part-time workers.
-Grisham also secured healthcare for uninsured childcare workers, whereby the state would pay the cost of insurance premiums, and if workers or any family members tested positive, they would receive comprehensive healthcare through the end of recovery, regardless of income or immigration status.
+Lujan Grisham also secured healthcare for uninsured childcare workers, whereby the state would pay the cost of insurance premiums, and if workers or any family members tested positive, they would receive comprehensive healthcare through the end of recovery, regardless of income or immigration status.

 However impactful these state policies have been for childcare providers, the money is running dry, and they’re at the mercy of federal funds.
 And so are families who need a stimulus to afford care.
 “What we’re able to do going forward will certainly depend, in large measure, on what Congress and the president decided to do next,” says Matt Bieber, director of communications for New Mexico’s Early Childhood Education and Care Department.